jasp-stats/jaspCircular/CircularStatistics/inst/help/circular multiple-sample tests.md

   - Harrison-Kanji: It has one of the following outputs, depending on the estimate of the concentration parameter &#954; of the pooled data:

     - if &#954; < 2
-      - p: p-value of the test
+      - p: P-value of the test
       - &#967;<sup>2</sup>: The associated &#967;<sup>2</sup> component that is used as a test of difference
       - df: The degrees of freedom of the associated &#967;<sup>2</sup> distribution

     - if &#954; > 2
-      - p: p-value of the test
+      - p: P-value of the test
       - F: The F ratio of the associated component
       - df: The degrees of freedom of the associated component
       - Sum of Square: The sum of the squares of the associated component